 Avoid Going Out in the Woods On Opening Day/Weekend

 In many states opening day for certain hunting seasons is treated as a holiday.
 You’ll want to avoid being out in the woods with your dog on popular hunting days since you’ll encounter more way hunters than usual during the opening of hunting season.

 Some public parks don’t allow hunting; it depends on your state’s regulations.
 There’s a few metro parks in my area that don’t allow hunting, but the state parks do.
 These rules can change depending on current deer populations.
 Check with your local wildlife service to find out what lands near you allow hunting.

 Keep Your Dog on Leash During Hunting Season

-If you’re going to be walking out in any rural areas it’s best to keep your dog on leash.
+If you’re going to be walking out in any rural areas it’s best to keep your dog on leash, and this is especially true during hunting season.
 If you live near any public land that can be used for hunting the last thing you want is your dog wandering off or chasing after a deer.